Vulnerabilities & CVEs

 Key Takeaways

-• Patches are available, and CISA has mandated remediation by May 17th under Emergency Directive 26-03.
+• Patches are available for all supported Cisco Catalyst SD-WAN releases, and CISA mandated remediation by May 17, 2026.

 🧬 Related Insights